CHLNDDEV/OceanMesh2D/README.md

 ### Unreleased
 ## Added
 - Deleting boundary conditions by specifyng their indices in `msh.object.bd` field.
 See https://github.com/CHLNDDEV/OceanMesh2D/pull/205
+- Ability for user to set their own axis limits when plotting with `msh.plot()`. https://github.com/CHLNDDEV/OceanMesh2D/pull/224
 ## Fixed
 - Correctly deleting weirs from boundary object through `make_bc` delete method.
 See https://github.com/CHLNDDEV/OceanMesh2D/pull/205
 - Array format fix for reading in ibtype and nvell from fort.14 file and when executing carry_over_weirs.
 See https://github.com/CHLNDDEV/OceanMesh2D/pull/206